nmalamug/REVENGETABLES/README.md

 # EC327 Final Project - Group 4 - REVENGETABLES

 ## Download Instructions
-1. Create a new Android Studio project from VCS (Version Conrtrol)
+1. Create a new Android Studio project from VCS (Version Conrtrol).
-2. Copy and paste the HTTPS clone link of this reposiroty: https://agile.bu.edu/gitlab/ec327_projects/group4project.git
+2. Copy and paste the HTTPS clone link of this reposiroty int the box labaled "URL": https://agile.bu.edu/gitlab/ec327_projects/group4project.git
-3. Set up the emulator, reccomended settings are a pixel 6 with API 24 of later.
+3. Set up the emulator, reccomended settings are a pixel 6 with API 29 of later.
 4. When all files are loaded, build then run the app!
 5. Kick those Vegetables!!!